This page is part of the Christ's College, Cambridge current applicants section. It provides support for students invited for online interviews.

 Remote interview set-up

 There will be information in your invitation to interview email and Stage 5 about how to set-up for the interview, and you will also be invited to attend an interview set-up webinar where we will go through it with you.
 Exact details vary a little from subject to subject, but in all cases you will be able to make a free account in the relevant software in advance so that you can practice with a friend or parent.
-Please try not to worry about questions of software and set-up before you have received an invitation to interview.
+Please try not to worry about questions of software and set-up before you have received an invitation to interview (with the dates and times).